Elijah Albert Cox

 Elijah Albert Cox (1876–1955), also known as E. A. Cox and E. Albert Cox, was a British painter.

-He was born in Islington, London and educated at the Bolt Court Technical School.
-Between 1915 and 1926, Cox designed posters for London Underground, including a series of posters on the theme of “London Characters”.
-He also worked as an illustrator in several books, notably Edward Fitzgerald’s edition of The Rubaiyat of Omar Khayyam in 1944.
-Many of Cox's artwork was displayed at the Royal Academy of Arts, London and the Victoria and Albert Museum.
+He was born in Islington, London, and educated at Bolt Court Technical School.
+Between 1915 and 1926, Cox designed posters for the London Underground, including a series of posters on the theme of “London Characters”.
+He also worked as an illustrator for several books, notably Edward Fitzgerald’s edition of The Rubaiyat of Omar Khayyam in 1944.
+Many of Cox's artworks were displayed at the Royal Academy of Arts, in London and the Victoria and Albert Museum.

 A series of portraits of Cox by photographer Howard Coster are displayed at the National Portrait Gallery.